vinicius-je/vinicius-je/README.md

 <h1 align="center">Hi, I'm Vinícius Estevam</h1>

-🖥️ I'm an software developer at LEDs.
+🖥️ I'm an Software Developer at FAPES/LEDs.

-🎓 l'm majoring in Information Systems at IFES.
+🎓 I have a bachelor's degree in Information Systems at IFES.
 ****

 ### Work Experience